Fluidity of the system produced in relativistic pp and heavy-ion collisions: Hadron resonance gas model approach: Results and discussion

-Large values for the Knudsen number, $Kn$, imply that the system is far from thermodynamic equilibrium, while small values, tending to zero, indicate a high degree of thermalization within the system.
-Fig.~\ref{fig3} shows the dependence of Knudsen number with system radius.
-We see a lower value of $Kn$ even at low temperatures for large $R$.
-This indicates that larger systems have a higher tendency to achieve thermodynamic equilibrium. $Kn$ is small at high temperatures and does not vary much with system radius.
+Large values of $Kn$, imply that the system is far from thermodynamic equilibrium, while small values (tending to zero), indicate a high degree of thermalization.
+Fig.~\ref{fig3} shows the dependence of $Kn$ on system radius.
+We observe a small value of $Kn$ at low temperatures for large $R$.
+This indicates that larger systems have a higher tendency to achieve thermodynamic equilibrium as the hadrons undergo larger number of collisions.
+The $Kn$ is small at high temperatures and does not vary much with system radius.
 This behavior is expected because at lower temperatures the mean free path ($\lambda$) is larger, indicating less interaction among the hadrons.
-The variation of $Kn$ also indicates that the system formed at high temperatures is near to the equilibrium and therefore, we can apply hydrodynamics to study the evolution of the system.
-The variation of Knudsen number as a function of temperature for different chemical potentials is also shown in the right panel of Fig.~\ref{fig3}.
-We see that $Kn$ decreases with increase in $\mu_{B}$.
+The variation of $Kn$ also indicates that the system formed at high temperatures is close to equilibrium (even for the lowest value of $R=1.5$ fm considered here) and therefore, we can apply hydrodynamics to study the evolution of the system.
+The variation of $Kn$ as a function of temperature for different chemical potentials is also shown in the right panel of Fig.~\ref{fig3}.
+We see that $Kn$ decreases with an increase in $\mu_{B}$.